 This exercise is a natural end to the class period, but it’s so necessary.
 First, it provides students a chance to evaluate their improvement and understanding, but it also shows them that they can improve their writing.
 It deals with students’ common obstacle that they just won’t ever be better writers.
 Through doing this simple self-assessment, they will notice that even in a single class period, their writing did improve.

-I’d love to send you two free lessons that show you exactly how you can teach grammar with mentor sentences that allow for improved writing.
+I’d love to send you a free lessons that show you exactly how you can teach grammar with mentor sentences that allows for improved writing.
 You can get those free here.

 Allow Students Time To Self-Assess As Extra Credit Or To Replace A Missing Grade